The Constitution of the Edinburgh University Theatre Company

 c) A motion successfully passed at a Committee Meeting.

-d) At the FoH or Theatre Manager(s)’ discretion. d) The automatic cancellation of all debt 365 days following the original due date.
+d) At the FoH or Theatre Manager(s)’ discretion. d) The automatic cancellation of all debt 365 days following the original due date. - While in debt to the Company, a member cannot:

 a) Attend EUTC auditions or be cast in shows.